pyside/pyside2-setup/doc/overview.rst

 Generator Overview
 ******************

-In a few words, the Generator is a utility that parses a collecion of header and typesystem files, generating other files (code, documentation, etc.) as result.
+In a few words, the Generator is a utility that parses a collection of header and typesystem files, generating other files (code, documentation, etc.) as result.

 Creating new bindings